Best Books about Spiritual Awakening and Non-Duality

 Start to investigate the subject of Nonduality and it’s inevitable that you will find the teachings of Sri Ramana Maharshi.
 The 20th century Indian guru is famous for his realising his self at the age of 16 (with no guidance) before moving to Arunachala where he attracted a following, with a stream of visitors keen to learn more about his liberation.

-These books are in the form of question and answer sessions with Maharshi.
+These non-duality books are in the form of question and answer sessions with Maharshi.
 One of his most famous ‘teachings’ (he didn’t see himself as a teacher) is self enquiry, and asking the questions Who am ?
 Who is the one thinking the thoughts?
 If you’re lucky, this might be the only book you need.

 Pouring Concrete: A Zen Path to the Kingdom of God by Robert Harwood